lewie9021/appdriver/docs/api/device/setOrientation.md

 # `.setOrientation(orientation: String) => Promise`

-Change the orientation of the device to either `"LANDSCAPE"` or `"PORTRAIT"`.
+Modify the orientation of the device.

 #### Parameters